 The Bondmason Review Conclusion

-Bondmason is a viable option for those looking for an invest and forget investment vehicle that pays competitive returns.
+I’m a fan of Bondmason’s transparency and competitive returns.
+It’s certainly a viable option for those looking for peer to peer lending exposure without the heavy time investment.
 There are risks involved since the platform is new and lenders have no direct claims over loan security due to the legal structure.
-Despite the risks and lack of history, Bondmason could be the investment vehicle of the future.
-Especially for those looking for peer to peer lending exposure without the time investment.
+Despite the risks and lack of history, Bondmason could be the future of peer to peer lending.

 If you enjoyed this review and want to learn more about peer to peer lending, click here and receive my complimentary Top 5 Peer to Peer Lending Sites Report.

 I love feedback, so if you find any errors or omissions or have any improvement suggestions, I invite you to contact me and be a part of contributing to this website.